danielpeter/specfem3d/04_creating_databases.md

 Set to `.true.` if the effect of the oceans on seismic wave propagation should be incorporated based upon the (rough) approximate treatment discussed in Komatitsch and Tromp (2002b).
 This feature is inexpensive from a numerical perspective, both in terms of memory requirements and CPU time.
 This approximation is accurate at periods of roughly 20 s and longer.
 At shorter periods the effect of water phases/reverberations is not taken into account, even when the flag is on.
 If you want to model the effect of a fluid-solid model at short periods, then set this flag to `.false.` and mesh the fluid layer explicitly in your mesher, so that it is computed accurately and without this approximation.

 `TOPOGRAPHY`
 This feature is only effective if `APPROXIMATE_OCEAN_LOAD` is set to `.true.`.
-Set to `.true.` if topography and bathymetry should be read in based upon the topography file specified in the main constants file `constants.h` found in subdirectory `src/shared/` to evaluate elevations.
+Set to `.true.` if topography and bathymetry should be read in based upon the topography file specified in the main constants file `setup/constants.h` to evaluate elevations.
 If not set, elevations will be read from the numerical mesh.

 `ATTENUATION`
 Set to `.true.` if attenuation should be incorporated.
 Turning this feature on increases the memory requirements significantly (roughly by a factor of 1.5), and is numerically fairly expensive.
 See Komatitsch and Tromp (1999, 2002a) for a discussion on the implementation of attenuation based upon standard linear solids.
 Please note that the Vp- and Vs-velocities of your model are given for a reference frequency.
-To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` in the main constants file `constants.h` found in subdirectory `src/shared/`.
+To change this reference frequency, you change the value of `ATTENUATION_f0_REFERENCE` defined (in Hz) in input file `DATA/Par_file`.
 The code uses a constant $Q$ quality factor, write(IMAIN,\*) "but approximated based on a series of Zener standard linear solids (SLS).
 The approximation is thus performed in a given frequency band determined based on that `ATTENUATION_f0_REFERENCE` reference frequency.
 Note that Qmu is always equal to Qs, but Qkappa is in general not equal to Qp.
 To convert one to the other see `doc/note_on_Qkappa_versus_Qp.pdf` and in folder `utils/attenuation`, the tool `conversion_from_Qkappa_Qmu_to_Qp_Qs_from_Dahlen_Tromp_959_960.f90`.

 `ANISOTROPY`
 Set to `.true.` if you want to use an anisotropy model.
 Please see the file `model_aniso.f90` in subdirectory `src/generate_databases/` for the current implementation of anisotropic models.